moroz/yt-passwords-video/content/script.md

 We're going to have to import `sqlx` and `pq` in this file.
 If your code editor has automatic imports, it should handle importing `sqlx` for you, but you need to add the `pq` import yourself and prefix it with an underscore.
 This is because the package is not directly used in this file.
 In the main function, connect to the database using `sqlx.MustConnect`.
 This function will panic if it doesn't manage to connect to the database.
 Now, let's make a simple SQL query to check that everything works.
 Define a string variable called `version`.
-Using the `db.QueryRow` method, execute a SQL query and read the result into the `version` variable, passing a reference to the `.Scan` method.
+Execute a SQL query and scan the result into the version variable.
 If this method returned an error, log it to the standard output and exit.
 Otherwise, print the `version` variable.
 If you run this project (git tag `step-1`), you should see the full version string of your Postgres installation.

-Now, obviously, hard-coding the connection string inside the source code is not the best way going forward, so let's move it out to environment variables.
+Now, obviously, hard-coding the connection string inside the source code is not the best way going forward, so let's use environment variables instead.
-In development, I like to use a tool called `direnv` to manage my environment variables.
+In development, I like to use a tool called `direnv`.
-`direnv` configures environment variables based on a configuration file called `.envrc`.
+`direnv` lets you define environment variables in a file called `.envrc`.
 If you configure `direnv` correctly, it's going to evaluate the `.envrc` file every time you cd into the project directory and it will set your environment variables.
 I won't be going into a detailed explanation on how to set up `direnv` on your machine, but you can read the friendly manual at https://direnv.net.